-SUMMARY: This proposed regulation amendment further aligns this regulation with the top 5 public institutions in the country as well as current federal and state legal requirements, including the Florida Board of Governors' regulations.
-This regulation amendment accounts for the operational needs of the University, clarifies the language for student readers, and includes other substantive and stylistic changes.
+SUMMARY: This proposed regulation amendment further aligns this regulation with current federal law.
+This regulation amendment accounts for the operational needs of the University, clarifies the language for student readers, and includes other substantive changes.

 AUTHORITY: BOG Regulation 1.001 and 6.0105.